To maximize the benefits of your recent trade show experience, remember the great vendors you just saw, keep those catalogs, and stay social.

 Whether your business is large or small, shipping day can be exciting, chaotic, fast-moving and physical, so utilize shipping tracking information to confirm exactly when and where your products will be arriving.

 Plan in advance so you’ll have enough staff, tools, and coffee on hand in order to efficiently process your shipments and enjoy the day of unpacking your shiny new product — ready to hit the shelves!

 Although a trade show may only last a few days, the knowledge, opportunities. and relationships seeded there can last a lifetime.

 Just a little preparation and organization can help you maximize the benefits of those few days and springboard your business to new heights over the coming months.
 Even better, now you’ve planted those seeds with these post-trade show tips, you can return to future shows, ready to reconnect and keep on growing.

 Tip #4 | Go back through the trade show’s Instagram account to review featured vendors

 Social media is now the preferred way trade shows deliver buyers real-time information on product trends, key vendors, and speaker sessions.

 When you get home, review the show’s Instagram feed for vendors you may have missed – you can even “save” the ones you like and look at them later.
 For example, ASD’s Instagram feed from the 4-day event is chock-full of spotlighted vendors and amazing products to follow up on.

 Looking to gain more knowledge like this and fill your shop with the right high-margin inventory?
-The next ASD Market Week takes place July 30-August 2, 2017 in Las Vegas – a merchandise trade show and retail education conference in one!
+The next ASD Market Week takes place on March 11-14, 2018 in Las Vegas — a merchandise trade show and retail education conference in one!